HuyAms/react-patterns/README.md

 The Prop Collections and Getters Pattern allows your hook to support common use cases for UI elements people build with your hook.

 👉 Example: [Conform - getFormProps(https://conform.guide/api/react/getFormProps)]

+## State Initializer

+The state initializer pattern is a way to initialize (and reset) the state of a component in a predictable way.

+## State Reducer

+The State Reducer Pattern inverts control over the state management of your hook and/or component to the developer using it so they can control the state changes that happen when dispatching events.